The Oval

 • Step through the Bradman doors, named in honour of the great Australian batsman who played his last test innings at the Oval in 1948.

-• Head out on to the famous turf and learn how the ground staff maintain such a pristine square and outfield.
+• Head out onto the famous turf and learn how the ground staff maintains such a pristine square and outfield.

 • Enjoy spectacular views of the pitch in one direction and the London skyline in another from the roof terrace.